 Our deferred financing costs are related to our public offering of unsecured Notes.
 The deferred financing costs are reflected as a reduction in the unsecured Notes offering liability.
 The first offering which was effective from October 2012 through September 2015 cost more to create than our second offering, which has been effective since September 2015.
-As the amortization from the first offering is being wrapped up and the second offering's amortization is increasing, the effect of this is a small decrease in total amortization during the three months ended March 31, 2017 as compared to the same period of 2016.
 As the amortization is much more than the amount we are spending on the offerings during these same periods, the net deferred financing costs have been decreasing.
+This decrease is expected to continue for the remainder of 2017.